Williams sisters rivalry

-The Williams sisters are the only two women during the Open Era to contest four consecutive major finals: from the 2002 French Open to the 2003 Australian Open.
+The Williams sisters became the first two people, female or male, during the Open Era to contest four consecutive major finals: from the 2002 French Open to the 2003 Australian Open.
 Serena won all four of these finals.
+Although they were joined by Rafael Nadal and Novak Djokovic nearly a decade later, in 2011-2012, Serena and Venus remain the only pair of ladies to accomplish this incredible feat, at only 20 and 21 years old, respectively.